Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Causes 60-90% of all peptic ulcers

-Weakens the protective mucus layer
+Weakens protective mucus layer

 Increases acid production